 “Why don’t you take it?” he suggested.
 “You can use it to get Dr. Waxman off that conference call.”

-He raised his mug to an office near the back on whose pale door I knocked a moment later.
+He raised his mug to a pale office near the back on whose door I knocked a moment later.
 When there was no response, I cracked it open and slapped the Emergency Action Procedure, face up, against the inside surface with my palm.

 Ollie didn’t miss a beat.
 “Looks like we just got an EAP.
 I’ll have to catch you all later.”
 He hung up before anyone could object.
 “Jesus,” he said, shaking his head.
 “There’s some unidentified inverse correlation between what people have to say and how long they take to say it.
 Have you noticed that?”

 He grabbed the paper from me and scowled at it while donning his coat with one hand.
-“Suspicious foreign remains,” he repeated.
+“Suspicious foreign remains,” he read.

 “Problem with your meeting?”
 I asked.